Photography by Supreme Optics Photography

 Budd is the child in me — it’s also my nom de plume.
 He dreamt by 50 he’d finally live his dream.
 By living out a corporate dream, he got there at 31.
 Completing book one after losing the first manuscript, he knew he’d go for broke.
 And wouldn’t have been able to make it back to Brookfield Place in New York City.

-This is where I was at a break writing book one.
+This is where I was at the break writing book one.
 Three weeks later FocusWriter crashed.
 Soon after returning from Brazil, I had a book to re-write.

 February 25, 2019